Contents

 Decision Tree (Triage)

-Likely signals: Contamination, low surface energy, insufficient activation.
+Likely signals: Contamination, poor surface preparation, low surface energy, or treatment loss

-Action: Hold parts, re-clean or re-treat, then re-check against baseline.
+Action: Hold parts, re-clean or re-treat, then re-measure

 Business Impact